se-edu/learningresources/contents/testing/integration-testing.md

 #### Big bang approach:

-This approach involves integrating all the components in your design diagram together and testing everything at once in a complete state.
+This approach involves integrating all the modules in your design diagram together and testing everything at once in a complete state.
 This is convenient but it is difficult to isolate defects and there is a high chance of missing critical underlying defects.
-Big bang integration testing is usually used for smaller applications with few components.
+Big bang integration testing is usually used for smaller applications with few modules.

 An example of how big bang integration testing can be applied to our given example is shown below: